 For this bread, you have to do a couple more steps, but it is still easy to make.
 Here’s the rundown:

-- On top of the yeast, add the flour and honey.
+- Scald the milk.
+Add the butter and honey.

 - Mix and knead.